GarethMurden/genetibit/readme.md

 ## To do

 - Features

-	- Display ID on breeding screen instead of generation no.
 	- Upgrade field
 		- Population limits
 	- Select critter from field to view info
 		- Sell critters from field
+	- Timer/cooldown logic
 		- Breeding cooldown for individual critters
+		- Restock cooldown for market
 	- Visiting critters
 	- Competitions
 	- Device-to-device communication

 - Fixes
+	- shouldn't be possible to breed a critter to itself
 	- gold total sticks after menu close
 	- selecting the current screen from the menu leaves menu open
 	- Opening menu within breeding result flow should not be allowed